 Grow more with climbing frames

-Build up to help you grow more in a limited space, care for your plants better and get higher returns at harvest time, writes Phil Dudman.
+Training plants up a climbing frame will help you grow more in a limited space and get higher returns at harvest time.

 Perhaps the most obvious gain in using frames to support plants and crops in the garden is the extra space you create.
 Making use of the vertical plane means you can grow a whole lot more food in a given area – a big bonus particularly for those short on space.
 Rather than allow plants to sprawl aimlessly over the ground you can train them neatly up a trellis.
 And it’s not just peas and beans, you can manage tomatoes, cucumbers, melons and even pumpkins this way.